clayrisser/drone-init/README.md

 # Drone Init
-A helpful utility to quickly initialize your drone instance with your repositories
+Batch initialize drone projects

 ## Features
 * Setup CLI access to your drone server
-* Add your secrets once
+* Add your secrets to a batch of drone projects

 ## Usage
 ```